Conformal symmetry superalgebras: Introduction

 The purpose of this note is to describe a similar construction for a class of backgrounds which support rigid conformal supersymmetry generated by {\emph{twistor spinors}}.
-This idea is not new and some previous attempts to define a Lie superalgebra structure for manifolds admitting twistor spinors can be found in \cite{Hab:1990,Klinker:2005,Rajaniemi:2006}.
+This idea is not new and some previous attempts to define a Lie superalgebra structure for manifolds admitting twistor spinors can be found in \cite{Hab:1990,Klinker:2005,Rajaniemi:2006} (see also \cite{Duval:1993hs} for the construction of Schr\"{o}dinger superalgebras which do not involve twistor spinors).
 What distinguishes our construction is the inclusion of non-trivial R-symmetry which turns out to be crucial in order to solve the odd-odd-odd component of the Jacobi identity for the superalgebra.
 The defining condition for twistor spinors is conformally invariant and they furnish backgrounds on which rigid superconformal field theories may be defined, e.g. following the conformal coupling procedure described in \cite{deMedeiros:2012sb}. \footnote{Our forthcoming paper \cite{dMHol2:2013}, which develops this construction for field theories with extended rigid supersymmetry, was in fact the original motivation for the present study.} Furthermore, at least in Euclidean and Lorentzian signatures, conformal equivalence classes of geometries admitting twistor spinors have been classified \cite{Baum:2002,BL:2003,Baum:2012,Leitner:2005,Baum:2008}.
 It is important to stress that the concept of twistor spinors we shall adhere to is entirely geometrical and unencumbered by the additional data (e.g. background fluxes and auxiliary fields) typically associated with a supergravity background.
 That is, we shall deal with what one might call \lq geometric' twistor spinors, for which their defining condition is with respect to the Levi-Civit\`{a} connection.
 It is possible to generalise our construction using twistor spinors defined with respect to a more elaborate superconnection for conformal supergravity backgrounds though we shall not explore that generalisation here.